VedoxDev/axon-mobile/docs/CALLS_API.md

 ### Direct Calls
 - Only initiator and recipient can join
-- Either participant can leave anytime
+- Any participant can leave anytime
-- Only initiator can end the call
+- **Call automatically ends when last person leaves**

 ### Project Calls
 - Only project members can join
 - Any member can leave anytime
-- Only initiator can end the call
+- **Call automatically ends when last person leaves**

 ### LiveKit Tokens
 - Short-lived JWT tokens (default: 1 hour)